docker/docs/billing/faqs.md

 You are asked to enter your coupon code when you confirm or enter your payment method.

 If you use a coupon to pay for a subscription, when the coupon expires, your payment method is charged the full cost of your subscription.
 If you do not have a saved payment method, your account is downgraded to a free subscription.

+### How do I include my VAT number on my invoice?

+Organization owners can update invoice details to include a VAT number.
+To update the billing information for your organization:

+1. In Docker Hub, select **Organizations**, your organization, and then **Billing**.
+2. Select **Payment Methods**.
+3. In the **Billing Information** section, enter your information in the **VAT/Tax ID** field.
+4. Select **Update**.

+To download your updated invoice:
+1. Go to **Billing History**, select the **Actions** icon, and then select **Update invoice**.
+2. Select **Update and download** to download the invoice that includes the VAT number.

+### How do I update the email that receives billing invoices?

+You can update the billing information for your user account or owners can update this information for organizations.

+For user accounts:

+1. Select **Your Account** in the top-right corner of Docker Hub.
+2. From the drop-down menu select **Billing**.
+3. Select the **Payment Methods** tab, then update the email field in the **Billing Information** section.
+4. Select **Update**.

+For organizations:

+1. In Docker Hub, select **Organization**, your organization, and then **Billing**.
+2. Select the **Payment Methods** tab, then update the email field in the **Billing Information** section.
+3. Select **Update**.